thiagowfx/thiagowfx.github.io/content/posts/2022-03-25-send-emails-straight-to-spam.md

 Just tested [straight to spam](https://straight2spam.xyz) today:

 > Love emails but hate people?
-Don’t want someone 🤡 at your party 🥳 but have to invite them 🤢 cause your mom 💁‍♀️ made you?
+Don't want someone 🤡 at your party 🥳 but have to invite them 🤢 cause your mom 💁‍♀️ made you?
 Trust Straight 2 Spam to send your v important email 📧 straight to their spam 🗑
 >
-> Click the button below👇 to copy a nasty ❌ ooey ❌ gooey ❌ spam-keyword filled invisible message 🔤 for your email that you totally sent on time ⏰ but the 🐦 dodo-brain 🧠 won't see it because they didn’t check their spam folder 📂 (Just make sure you're not in the recipient's address book 📇, or all bets are off 🙅‍♀️)
+> Click the button below👇 to copy a nasty ❌ ooey ❌ gooey ❌ spam-keyword filled invisible message 🔤 for your email that you totally sent on time ⏰ but the 🐦 dodo-brain 🧠 won't see it because they didn't check their spam folder 📂 (Just make sure you're not in the recipient's address book 📇, or all bets are off 🙅‍♀️)

 It works exactly as advertised: